The Medici Archive Project Fellowships 2026-2027

 There is no application form for the fellowships.

-Instead, suitable candidates are invited to send via email to education@medici.org, the following documents in a single PDF by 15 June 2025:
+Candidates are invited to send t0 education@medici.org the following documents in a single PDF by 15 July 2026:

 1) A cover letter specifying the selected months for the fellowship.